-During Lent, Christians traditionally fast and refrain from certain behaviors as a way to seek forgiveness for their sins and strengthen their spiritual bond with God.
-However, Lent can also be affected by diet culture.
+During Lent, Christians traditionally fast and abstain from certain behaviors as a means to seek forgiveness for their sins and deepen their spiritual connection with God.
+However, it’s important to acknowledge that Lent can also intersect with diet culture influences.

 The start of Lent marks the start of a diet for some.
 But are these goals motivated by vanity or charity?

 Lent is a solemn season in the Christian liturgical calendar.
 It observes Jesus’s 40-day journey through the desert, where he was tempted by Satan, and before he began his public ministry .

 The purpose of Lent is to prepare believers for the celebration of Easter.
 It’s an opportunity to grow closer to God through these spiritual practices: